MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-deploy-office-365-proplus-with-Configuration-Manager.md

 The size of the download depends on several factors, such as how many security and other updates are released in a given month, and which version of Office 365 ProPlus you're updating from.
 For example, if you have the March version of Office 365 ProPlus installed, and you're updating to the July version, it's likely that more files are different between those two versions, than if you're updating from the June to the July version.
 Therefore, the download will probably be larger. xxxxxxx

-## Step 4 - Assess your System Center Configuration Manager infrastructure
+## xxxStep 4 - Assess your System Center Configuration Manager infrastructure

 Current Branch, peer cache, network support.xx